 Fig. 3.4: Tracking efficiency plotted as a function of η which is integrated over p_T (a) and p_T which is on the other side integrated over η (b).
-The total errors as green shaded areas.
+The total errors as green shaded areas [13].

-3.3.1 Fraction of non-primary tracks
+3.2.1 Fraction of non-primary tracks

 The rate of particles which are non-primary is used in determining the final corrections.
 These particles come from hadronic interaction of particles with material, decay of particles with non-zero strangeness and also from photon conversion.
 The rate of non-primary particles was obtained by using side-band fits of the MC d_0 and z_0 distributions to the data.
 The resulting fraction of non-primaries in data is 0.0228 ± 0.005 .
-More information about the procedure in [9].
+More information about the procedure in [13].

-3.3.2 Fraction of strange baryons
+3.2.2 Fraction of strange baryons

 Contribution of strange baryons is taken as a background due to their bad reconstruction efficiency and thus is removed.
 Their modeling is significantly MC generator dependent.
-EPOS was chosen to estimate this background for its best description of strange baryons in ALICE experiment measurements.
-Measured fraction of strange baryons
+Epos was chosen to estimate this background for its best description of strange baryons in ALICE experiment measurements.
+Measured fraction of strange baryons are presented in Fig 3.5

-Fig. 3.5: Left: Comparison of generated fractions of strange baryons in MC EPOS, Pythia8 A2 and Pythia8 Monash.
-Right: Predicted fraction of tracks due to strange baryons in EPOS generator [9].
+Fig. 3.5: Left: Comparison of generated fractions of strange baryons in MC Epos, Pythia8 A2 and Pythia8 Monash.
+Right: Predicted fraction of tracks due to strange baryons in Epos generator [13].

-Correction
+Chapter 4 Correction